p2panda/handbook/website/docs/specification/data-types/blobs.md

 ## Notes on Storage

 - `blob_v1` and `blob_piece_v1` data is persisted on a node
-- materialization logic differs from other documents, see the [blob http specification][@TODO] to read more
+- materialization logic differs from other documents, see the [blob http specification][blob-http] to read more

 ## Notes on Replication

 - Nodes can choose to ignore blobs when they exceed certain minimum or maximum length requirements or have unsupported mime types
 - Nodes can choose to only replicate blob pieces when there is at least one relation to the blob itself from other documents

+[schemas]: /specification/data-types/schemas
+[documents]: /specification/data-types/documents
+[blob-http]: /specification/APIs/blob-http